MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CompoundBlockVolume.md

 translateOrigin(delta: Vector3, preserveExistingVolumes?: boolean): void
 `

-Similar to {@link @minecraft-server/CompoundBlockVolume.setOrigin} - this function will translate the origin by a given delta to a new position
+Similar to @minecraft-server/CompoundBlockVolume.setOrigin - this function will translate the origin by a given delta to a new position

 #### **Parameters**
 - **delta**: [*Vector3*](Vector3.md)